 - UWEC Student Health Services or County Health (or in rare cases students themselves) will notify the Housing Office at 715-836-3674 that a student needs isolation or quarantine.

-- The student will then be assigned a SINGLE room within Putnam.
+- The student will then be assigned a room in the designated location on upper campus.

 - Within the rooms Housing will furnish:

 - Linens: pillow(1), blanket (1), sheets (2), towels (2), washcloths (2)